joe-mcn/sphinx-template/source/outline/index.rst

         * (LIST OFF FEW OF THESE)
 * Step 6- Working with WireShark [#f1]_
     * Explain what it does
+        * Reading Packets/Frames
+        * What this information means
-    * Possibly throw in screen shots and explain what is happening
+    * Possibly throw in screen shots

 .. [#f1] N/A (2018, November 24). "`Wireshark. <https://tools.kali.org/information-gathering/wireshark>`_" Retrieved March 01, 2021, from https://tools.kali.org/information-gathering/wireshark